Your session will timeout due to inactivity, please choose to continue your session if you’d would like to continue.

 Restaurant Peder Oxe is set in an historic 19th-century building on Gråbrødretorv, one of the oldest squares in Copenhagen.
 Visitors will sit in lovely light-filled rooms with classic décor and high ceilings.
 The kitchen focuses mainly on high quality steaks and a mix of French and Nordic influences.
 Menus vary with the changing seasons, including everything from classic lamb and beef dishes to fresh seafood and game.
 For something lighter, there are selections of cheeses, desserts, and Danish .
 Open daily for lunch and dinner, reservations recommended.

-Copenhagen's harbour comes alive with this annual cultural festival, three to four days crammed with dance, music, theatre, art and sports events both on the sea and ashore.
-Events include regattas, trampoline-diving, evening concerts by the water, workshops for children, a triathlon and much more.
-All the cultural and leisure activities made available are open to participation for locals and visitors and are free of charge; they are organised to celebrate and promote the culture and traditions of Copenhagen's lively harbour.
-It is a family-orientated festival and there are numerous activities for children.
-If you are planning a trip to Copenhagen, particularly if you are travelling with kids in Denmark, it is worth organising your visit to coincide with this fun and interesting festival which will quickly give you a feel for the city.
+Copenhagen's harbour comes alive every year when four days of dance, music, theatre, art and sports descend upon its seas and shores.
+Events include regattas, trampoline-diving, evening concerts by the water, workshops for children, a triathlon and more.
+All the cultural and leisure activities are open to participation for locals and visitors alike, and are free of charge.
+They are organised to celebrate and promote the culture and traditions of Copenhagen's lively harbour.
+It's a festival for all ages so there are also numerous activities for children, making it a perfect event for a family holiday in Denmark.

-Tivoli is a magical amusement park in Copenhagen.
-Not just a summer fun venue, the park has opened for the Christmas season in a festive guise.
+Not just a venue for summer fun, the Tivoli Gardens amusement park has opened for the Christmas season in a festive guise.
 It provides an unforgettable yuletide experience for hundreds of thousands of visitors, young and old.
-Not only are many of the rides open for business, but there are the added attractions of thousands of fragrant Christmas trees, miles of fir garlands, candles and electric lights, a skating rink, and Santa Claus with his elves.
-Shoppers can also find an array of presents in Nordic Village, Alp Village, Forest Troll Town, or Old England.
+Not only are many of the rides open, but there are the added attractions of thousands of fragrant Christmas trees, miles of fir garlands, candles and a skating rink.
+Shoppers can also find an array of presents in Nordic Village, Alp Village, Forest Troll Town or Old England.
 Restaurants serve up traditional Christmas fare, while several musical and theatrical productions take place in the park's indoor entertainment venues.
-Tivoli knows how to stage a merry Christmas and the festivities on offer will delight everybody lucky enough to be in Copenhagen during the festive season.

 Hybrid bars are a perfect way to begin the night as they change themes and almost reinvent their venue several times in a single night.
 This lets patrons enjoy easy listening music and nice meals before late night DJs take over with more energetic tracks.
-Certain areas of the city, such as Nyhavn and Boltens Gård, are long time Copenhagen nightlife districts that can always promise great venues.
-These often stay open until about 5am.
+Certain areas of the city, such as Nyhavn and Boltens Gård, are long-time Copenhagen nightlife districts that always promise great venues, often staying open until about 5am.

 The 150-year-old Pantomime Theatre stages commedia dell'arte productions with free admission, while the modern Tivolis Koncertsal offers classical entertainment from opera to symphonies.
 You can often find last-minute discounted tickets at the ticket kiosk across from the Nørreport train station at the corner of Fiolstræde and Nørre Voldgade.